singularityhub/builders/docs/index.md

 in the file, along with the configuration data structure (the content of the file) are parsed on Github pages into what you see when you issue that command.
 To see the complete output of the above, go to the [selfLink](https://singularityhub.github.io/builders/cloud/google/compute/ubuntu/securebuild-2.4.3.json) and then compare that with the [file it renders from](https://github.com/singularityhub/builders/blob/master/_cloud/google/compute/ubuntu/securebuild-2.4.3.json).
+Also notice that this example builder bundle is relevant for Google Compute engine, meaning that the `google-compute` builder is the one that knows how to use it.
+We represent this information in tags.

 ### 3. Understand the variables
 The content of the file is important!
-The json data structure at the bottom, the content of the file, has the [Google Compute configuration start](https://cloud.google.com/compute/docs/tutorials/python-guide#adding-an-instance) for all variables that we probably aren't going to change.
+The json data structure at the bottom in our examples above has the [Google Compute configuration start](https://cloud.google.com/compute/docs/tutorials/python-guide#adding-an-instance) for a good set of variables that are not likely to change.
 Keep in mind that the user
+**can** change any and everything when the template is created.
+The header chunk at the top (the part in yaml) defines the variables that are either different from the defaults set by sregistry for a general Google Cloud builder (for example, by default we would clone a master branch, but here we want a different one with a secure build), or specific to the builder bundle and wouldn't be defined by sregistry or have a default (for example, we might have some custom logging and want the user to add an email for it).
+These variables that we want to render into the `metadata` field of our config.json, meaning the user is shown them up front, and under the `metadata` front matter in the file you are looking it.

-**can** change any and everything when the template is created, but these aren't exposed nicely in the documentation because they are unlikely to change.
-The header chunk at the top (the part in yaml) defines the variables that need to be defined, and likely will change, under the `metadata` field.
-How does it work?
-The user will generate a json configuration file using the builder bundle API (the call we showed above), customize the variables, and then they will be send to the builder as metadata when creating the instance.
+How does this yaml front matter turn into a configuration file?
+The user will generate the file using the builder bundle API (the call we showed above), customize the variables, and then they will be send to the builder as metadata when creating the instance.
 The header also defines a main entry point (`runscript`) meaning that once the builder instance is created, the repository cloned, and we are sitting in the directory with our builder bundle, this is the script that is called.
-This is important for the developer to know because...

->> If you develop a new builder that deviates or requires special variables, you **must** write a clear README.md to give this instruction to the user's of your template!

-This means that you need to generate a *.json file akin to this in order to add a builder bundle.
-We will talk about this next.
-For complete (userland usage), see the [sregistry docs](https://singularityhub.github.io/sregistry-cli/client-google-compute).
-To be explicitly clear, this variable in the json file in the Github repository:
+Generally, for all custom variables, along with listing them in your front end yaml matter you should write a clear README.md to give another head's up to the user.
+Here we will show you how the front end matter eventually gets to the builder instance.
+Here is a variable in the json front end matter in the Github repository:

 ```
 metadata: